 But changing times have also brought a changing playing field for these types of applications.
 Whereas Quicken was once the only game in town, now it faces stiff competition from some alternative players, including Mint.

 Quicken can help you keep track of your money, pay bills and set — and — keep budgets.
 It can even help you manage your investments and — in a new feature — track the value of your home.

 However, it's not without its faults.
 I once used Quicken every day, but now I've found that there are much more comfortable and more reliable apps for day-to-day use.
 However, when it comes to comprehensive financial management, none of these smaller apps have all the features of Quicken.

 About MintMint is a free online-only personal finance app.
 It is a cloud-based service, and you can access Mint via any web browser or mobile app on your iPhone or Android smartphone.

 The Mint app was started in 2006 and was acquired by Intuit in 2009.
 While Quicken used to be Intuit’s lead product, Mint has become their sole focus since announcing the sale of Quicken.

-The platform incorporates all of your financial accounts — bank, investment, credit cards and loans — in one place and provides a big-picture view of your entire financial situation.
-At initial setup you can add all of your accounts in a pretty seamless download process.
+The platform incorporates all of your financial accounts — bank, investment, credit cards, and loans — in one place and provides a big-picture view of your entire financial situation.
+At the initial setup, you can add all of your accounts in a pretty seamless download process.
 After downloading and syncing your transactions, Mint’s software automatically separates them into predefined categories.